contao/conflicts/README.md

 ## Installation

 ```
-composer require contao/conflicts *@dev
+composer require contao/conflicts @dev
 ```

-We're making sure that no matter how many branches we will manage here, you'll always get the version matching your packages when you require `*@dev`.
+We will make sure that no matter how many branches we will add here, you will always get the version matching your packages when you require `@dev`.

 ## Getting support